 At quarterly team meetings, we would have some data to review, but it was at best a month old, and there was no way to dig into the data in real-time.
 We would have to wait for another quarter to see if the direction we provided at these meetings improved performance.

 These days I can sit at my desk, launch a site, and see exactly how my business is performing.
 Larger enterprises produce much more data and have significantly more complex dashboards.
 Producing this management data is a key selling point for investments made on these systems and services.
-This data has changed the management playbook.
+Access to this data has changed the management playbook.

-On a recent strategic assessment interview, an executive proudly reported what was working well was the early investment the firm made in systems to support their business and prepare for future growth.
+On a recent strategic assessment interview, an executive proudly reported that a key factor in their current success was the firm's early investment in robust systems to provide hourly data on their business.
 He acknowledged he loves access to all the data provided and spends time each day reviewing it.
 However, as our discussion turned to external factors impacting his business, he confessed that maybe the focus on data could be distracting his team from deeper, more strategic discussions.

 A peer on his team also mentioned the team’s focus on data analysis but with far less optimism.
 She said, “We spend far too much time comparing data trends.
 I can’t help wonder what we might be missing that doesn’t show up in our data.”

 I love my data too.
 The ease with which I can access it from my modest business dashboards is, well, seductive.
 Hours can disappear as I drill down examining the details and find insights into how to improve my marketing or business processes.
 If I extrapolate the time I spend to all management teams, it is easy to see how the focus on data and analysis can be unproductive or possibly risky.
 If we don’t balance our data love affair with more expansive thinking about the market and competition, teams could be focusing on performing against irrelevant goals.

 An illustrative example of missing the forest for the trees.